akira-io/devhunter/README.md

   </a>
 </p>

-**Dev Hunter** is a social network for developers to showcase their projects, share ideas, and connect with others in the tech community.
-It's a platform built by developers, for developers, focusing on the human side of coding and fostering collaboration and growth.
+**Hunter** is more than a platform — it’s a movement.
+Built by Cape Verdeans for Cape Verdeans, **Hunter** is where ideas take shape, projects find visibility, and people connect with purpose.

+Whether you're:

+- Showcasing your latest creation
+- Sharing a bold vision
+- Discovering others on the same journey

+**Hunter is your space to grow, collaborate, and be seen.**

 ![img.png](/public/img.png)